My Work

 Accenture is a company built on trusted client relationships.
 And that means every employee acting ethically, all the time.

-But getting employees to learn and use the company code of business ethics?
-That’s hard.
+But in 2016, getting employees to learn and use the company code of business ethics was hard.
 The code was a printed PDF given to employees during orientation which they ended up sticking in a drawer where it collected dust.
 While everyone “attends” the 2-hour annual mandated training, they end up multitasking through it.

-It was time to modernize - so we turned the code into a friendly chatbot, accessible in their existing tools for the moments that matter.
+It was time to modernize - so we turned the code into a friendly chatbot, accessible inside existing apps to engage it in the moments that matter.
 Then we refreshed the training curriculum to be more snackable, but frequent.

 The result?